Skip to content

 TQL provides to_* operators for sending events to various destinations.
 These operators accept expressions for flexible serialization.

-Send events to message brokers like Kafka.
+Send events to message brokers like Kafka and NATS.

 Send to Kafka with automatic JSON formatting: